-The first option lets you define the date range of emails to work on.
+The first option is whether to operate only on emails in a certain date range.
 This can be useful if you are performing archiving operations.
 The default is off, meaning that all emails in the given folder will be analyzed by the rules engine.